chrisaddy/desolate/README.md

 1. Liu, F. T., Ting, K. M., & Zhou, Z. H. (2008).
 Isolation forest.
 In *2008 Eighth IEEE International Conference on Data Mining*
 2. Kaplan, E. L., & Meier, P. (1958).
 Nonparametric estimation from incomplete observations. *Journal of the American Statistical Association*

+# TODO: Recommendations for Enhancement:
+# Incorporate Isolation Forest Scores into Survival Analysis (Approach B):
+# Current Status: You've added survival probabilities to the Isolation Forest's feature space.
+# Enhancement: Consider the reverse: use the anomaly scores from the Isolation Forest as features in a survival analysis model.
+This bidirectional integration can provide deeper insights into how anomalies influence survival outcomes.

+# TODO: Implement Tree-Based Isolation in Survival Data (Approach C):
+# Concept: Develop a tree-based model that isolates subpopulations within your survival data, focusing on identifying groups with distinct survival characteristics.
+# Implementation: Adapt the Isolation Forest algorithm to account for censored data, creating splits that maximize differences in survival distributions between branches.

+# TODO: Outlier Filtering in Survival Analysis (Approach A):
+# Current Status: It's unclear if outlier filtering is applied before survival analysis in your workflow.
+# Enhancement: Use the Isolation Forest to detect and remove outliers prior to conducting survival analysis.
+This preprocessing step can lead to more accurate survival models by mitigating the influence of anomalous data points.